Scene+

 Scene+ (formerly Scene) is a Canadian loyalty program established in 2007.
 It is owned by Scene LP, which is jointly owned by Galaxy Entertainment, a subsidiary of Cineplex Inc., Scotiabank, and Empire Company.

 Members earn points via purchases of tickets and concessions at Cineplex-owned cinemas and entertainment centres, as well as via purchases made on eligible Scotiabank debit and credit cards.
 Points can be redeemed for discounts at Cineplex establishments, as well as participating retailers and restaurants.
 In 2021, the service merged with Scotiabank's Scotia Rewards service, and expanded to include partnerships with Expedia, Rakuten, and the ability to redeem points to credit on Scotiabank credit and debit accounts.

-In June 2022, Empire Company joined the partnership and added its supermarket chains, including Safeway and Sobeys, to the Scene+ program.
+In June 2022, Empire Company joined the partnership and added its supermarket chains, including Safeway and Sobeys, to the Scene+ program, ending its previous participation in Air Miles.
+Home Hardware and Shell Canada joined the program in 2023 and 2026 respectively, with the latter also replacing Air Miles.